mikecalvo/mikecalvo.github.io/msse/notes/nosql/index.md

 spring.data.mongodb.uri=mongodb://localhost/test # Mongo database URI.
 When set, host and port are ignored. spring.data.mongodb.username= # Login user of the mongo server.
 ```

 ---

-# Querying MongoDB Domains
-- Other than HQL, all JPA queries work with MongoDB Domain classes
-- Even dynamic attributes can be queried

----